mora-hugo/mora-hugo/README.md

 <img src="https://user-images.githubusercontent.com/100521440/216896241-0a6347de-8046-4d37-9c85-9dcb0af3828a.png"  width="300" height="200" />

 In this project, I was able to create mainly the weapon system or the session search system with private sessions (including passwords, filters, etc...)
-Currently, we use the null subsystem but it could use STEAM or epic game later.
+Currently, we use the null subsystem but it could use the Steam or EOS subsystem later.

 [Link to the itch.io](https://zankanotachi.itch.io/klems)